 Kurri recorded three assists, including the 500th of his career, on Feb.
 3, 1989, during the Oilers’ 8-5 victory over the Red Wings.

 Before Alex Ovechkin became the face of the franchise, the Washington Capitals had another Russian-born star.
 Peter Bondra held numerous team records until the “Great 8” showed and shattered them all.

 On Feb.
 3, 1996, Bondra scored four goals, including three in the third period, and added two assists to lead the Capitals to a 6-5 win over the visiting Islanders.
 Michal Pivonka had three assists in regulation before scoring the game-winning goal in overtime.

 Three years later, on Feb.
 3, 1999, the Capitals set an NHL record by scoring eight goals during a 9:34 span of the second period and nine goals in 11:32.
 Bondra scored a pair of goals 35 seconds apart and had three in just 4:47 of play during a 10-1 blowout of the Tampa Bay Lightning.

 Odds & Ends

-Bob Pulford became the first person in NHL history, on Feb.
-3, 2000, to coach 800 NHL games after playing in 800 games.
-His milestone came during his fourth stint as head coach of the Blackhawks with a 5-5 tie with the Flames.
+On Feb.
+3, 2000, Bob Pulford became the first person in NHL history to coach 800 NHL games after playing 800 games.
+His milestone came during his fourth stint as head coach of the Blackhawks in a 5-5 tie with the Flames.
 Exactly 18 years earlier, on Feb.
-3, 1982, he started his second run as head coach, while also serving as general manager, after firing Keith Magnuson.
+3, 1982, he started his second run as head coach while also serving as general manager after firing Keith Magnuson.
 He led Chicago to a 9-5 win over the Blues in his first game back.

 Happy Birthday to You